Safwankhan2024/orderJsonFIles/README.md

 sortbyAI:
 this will iterate all json files in the mcq folder and make order.txt inside that folder trying its best to sort

+remove01_pre prefix will remove the 01_ from order.txt which is generated when the ai will check and generate the file.